jkamtasingh/IoT-Greenhouse-by-Josh/README.md

 Additionally, the project had to be added as a web app to get its API key and database URL.

-Then, I began adding the database code to the Arduino code, initially adding the current status of the pump, moisture, and eventually adding the manual dispense data and plants moisture levels.
+Then, I began adding the database code to the Arduino code, initially adding the current status of the pump, moisture, and eventually adding the manual dispense data and plant's moisture levels.

 After confirming that the database is connected to the ESP32 and is actively reading/storing data, I began designing the frontend using HTML and Visual Studio Code.